On Asymptotic Dark Energy in String Theory: Conclusions

 Our study was motivated by potential counter-examples to the Strong Asymptotic dS Conjecture \cite{Bedroya:2019snp, Rudelius:2022gbz} put forth in the recent paper \cite{Calderon-Infante:2022nxb}.
 The authors of that paper found counter-examples when neglecting the stabilization of the \K moduli and focusing only on the axio-dilaton and the complex structure moduli.
 Thus, our setup without \K moduli provides a natural way of realizing these counter-examples in full-fledged string theory constructions.
 However, it turns out that we cannot get sufficiently flat asymptotic regions in our scalar potential.
 It would be interesting to study this further in other non-geometric models and to extend the work of \cite{Calderon-Infante:2022nxb} to include \K moduli stabilization.

 While we find no asymptotic regions in the scalar potential that could give rise to accelerated expansion, we do find limits in which the scalar potential takes on finite positive or negative values.
-In the case of a positive scalar potential the corresponding ridges in the scalar potential have large tachyonic directions.
+In the case of a positive scalar potential the corresponding ridges\footnote{The characterization of these limits as ridges and valleys is misleading and they are rather slopes.
+See the discussion at the end of subsection \ref{ssec:ridges} and \cite{Andriot:2025gyr} for a discussion of similar limits.} in the scalar potential have large tachyonic directions.
 In the case of negative asymptotic values this is not the case.
 However, in both cases we find that these limits cannot be obtained dynamically since the scalar fields would want to roll away from these limits, towards the interior of moduli space.

 Lastly, we discussed how the Strong Asymptotic dS Conjecture could potentially imply the Sharpened Distance Conjecture.
 We show that massive towers of states appear naturally in the scalar potential and thus provide extra terms that are constrained by the Strong Asymptotic dS Conjecture.
 This leads naturally to a previously observed factor of 2 between the lower bounds on the exponential prefactors in these two conjectures.
 Our argument relies on the potential existence of non-trivial extrema for the massive fields in the towers of states that become light.
 While we provide a toy example that gives rise to such non-trivial extrema, it would certainly be important to work out explicit examples to further check the connection we observed between the two conjectures.
 We hope to return to this in the near future.